dkvz/new-blog-poc/README.md

 The entire process should be mobile first this time around.
 Test with tablet size or smaller.

+The `src` folder has the work in progress.
+I make copies of "checkpoints" as their own directories (e.g. `version0.1`).

 ## Fonts
+I started out with sans-serif, have not figured anything out yet but I probably won't use a downloadable font.

 ## Colors
   * Teal